jhejna/openx/README.md

 ## Usage

-You can train a Behavior Cloning model with
+You can train a model with
 ```
-python scripts/train_bc.py --config path/to/config:config_str --path save/path --name name/on/wandb --project project/on/wandb
+python scripts/train.py --config path/to/config:config_str --path save/path --name name/on/wandb --project project/on/wandb
 ```

 Example config files can be found in `configs`.